w3f/research/docs/team_members/Jonas.md

 PGP Fingerprint: 16C2 2CBD 92E4 E7A1 7D79 D0D0 1F79 CDDC 0A5F FC5B

-Jonas has joined the team of the Web3 Foundation at the beginning of July 2020 as a research scientist, where he focuses on economic questions regarding the Polkadot and Kusama ecosystem.
-In particular, he analyzes and optimizes the interplay between human behavior and the protocol.
-By doing so, he applied insights from Psychology and Behavioral Economics.
-For his studies, he uses empirical and experimental data.
+Jonas joined the Web3 Foundation as a research scientist in July 2020.
+His work focuses on economic questions related to the Polkadot and Kusama ecosystem.

+**Research Areas.** In particular, Jonas analyzes and optimizes the interplay between human behavior and protocol dynamics, applying insights from psychology and behavioral economics.
+His research incorporate both empirical and experimental data.

-**Short Biography**:  Before joining W3F, Jonas earned his Ph.D. in Behavioral and Experimental Economics from the University of Bern, where he investigated human behavior in markets and organizations.
-Before that, he obtained an MSc degree in Quantitative Economics at the University of Konstanz.
+**Short Bio.**  Before joining W3F, Jonas earned a Ph.D. in Behavioral and Experimental Economics from the University of Bern, where he investigated human behavior in markets and organizations.
+He also holds an MSc in Quantitative Economics from the University of Konstanz.

 **Polkadot-related Publications**